“Your future is not ahead of you, it’s trapped within you.” — Myles Munroe

 I’ve also combined my life hacks with some powerful quotes to add an element of timeless wisdom.
 I’ve also targeted strategies that can help you at different stages in life, whether you are just starting out, or you’ve been around the block.

 If you feel you’ve lost your way, several of these life hacks and strategies will help you get back on path.
-If you internalize these life hacks and put at least a few into action, you’ll give yourself an immediate and instant source of advantage.
+If you internalize these life hacks for your Future Self and put at least a few into action, you’ll give yourself an immediate and instant source of advantage.

-As you explore the list, find three life hacks you can use right now to ignite a breakthrough or two, and take your life to the next level.
+As you explore the list, find three life hacks you can use right now to ignite a breakthrough or two, and take your life, and your Future Self, to the next level.

 #1.
 Never Stop Learning